FAQ

 Why have you delved into making political satire?

-I am not by nature a political person, but I believe that bearing witness through art is important for the health of our democracy, especially since the 2016 presidential election.
+I am not by nature a political person, but I believe that exploring what is happening in America through art is important for the health of our democracy, especially since the 2016 presidential election.
 To read an interview about the Wee Folk Players (They’re a Stitch), go to this post.
 In this Interview on WGBH TV, I reflect on my foray into political satire, the abrupt cancellation of my exhibit, “Liberty and Justice” and describe how it has affected my work and life.

 Recent Posts